dueca/dueca/doc/simplesimulationb.md

 ~~~~

 The funny specification of the argument to `add-virtual` is needed
 because a list or tuple is expected here.
+If you forget the round (or square)
+brackets around `"logi"`, Python will interpret `"logi"` as an iterable of
+characters, and feed the function connected to `add-virtual` with
-The rest of the joystick
+`('l', 'o', 'g', 'i')`, which will lead to an error message.
+The rest of
-configuration can stay the same.
+the joystick configuration can stay the same.

 Now make sure we send information on the position to the other
 simulations, add the following module: